marco-faroni/marco-faroni.github.io/_research/research-3.md

 ---
 title: "MPC for path following of redundant manipulators"
-excerpt: "When a robot has more degrees of freedom greater than those strictly necessary to carry out a task, it is said to be kinematically redundant.
+excerpt: "When a robot has more degrees of freedom than those strictly necessary to carry out a task, it is said to be kinematically redundant.
 The additional degrees of freedom allow for posture optimization (e.g. to avoid obstacles or improve dexterity).
 I've designed model-predictive-control methods to exploit the robot redundancy at best and achieve optimal path following, even when the desired tasks drive the robot outside its joint physical limits."